-Quick tip: Pay attention to the best times of day and days of the week to post in order to reach the most followers.
-Analytics on Instagram, Facebook, and Twitter can tel you when your network is most active online.
+Quick tip: Pay attention to the best times of day, and days of the week, to post so you reach the most followers.
+Analytics on Instagram, Facebook, and Twitter can tell you when your network is most active online.

-Part of being “social” is participating in conversations and responding to comments—communication is a two-way street.
+Part of being “social” is participating in conversations and responding to comments.
 If you’re spitting out content but not reciprocating engagement (whether it is on your social page or others’ pages) then you are missing out on one of the most useful parts of social media!

 Work Those #hashtags